Detailed Information on Lukla’s Flight

 Hot showers are available in every teahouse and lodge along the route, but you must pay an extra few dollars for them.

 Most teahouses in the lower region provide electric and gas-powered running hot showers.
-Here, the price is relatively cheap, costing around USD 2 to 3 per shower.
+The price is relatively cheap, around USD 2 to 3 per shower.

 In the upper regions, the teahouses provide solar-powered hot showers.
 Usually, these villages have no running water, so you’ll have to settle for bucket showers.
 Here, the price can go up to USD 5 or 6 per shower.